Homemade-Disaster/ioBroker.netatmo-energy/README.md

 		- Refresh states every x seconds ... permanent refresh of the API data.
 (0 = no permanent refresh)
   - As an option you can activate the notification assistant.
 Therefore you have to activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
 You can get informations, warnings and errors.

+A detailed description is available on adapter wiki (https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/wiki).

 <img src="https://raw.githubusercontent.com/Homemade-Disaster/ioBroker.netatmo-energy/master/docs/img/settings_login_en.png" alt="settingsLogin" width="70%"/>

 <img src="https://raw.githubusercontent.com/Homemade-Disaster/ioBroker.netatmo-energy/master/docs/img/settings_api_en.png" alt="settingsAPI" width="70%"/>